DrakeMcLean/Olde-Town-Exchange/README.md

 DESCRIPTION
 ------------
-Olde Town Exchange is a simple, static website designed for a Upscale Women's Boutique Consignment store.
+Olde Town Exchange is a static website designed for a Upscale Women's Boutique Consignment store.

 FEATURES
 --------
 1. Responsive design to accommodate mobile devices.
-2. Direct links to Google Maps and Google Reviews.
+2. Direct links to Google Maps / Reviews.

 BUILT WITH
 -----------
-1. Simple PHP static website.
+1. Simple, PHP static website.
-2. Some Javascript.
+2. Javascript used to connect with Google.